 Eggs: Choose eggs that are roughly the same size.

 Sugar: White or cane granulated sugar works well here.

 Baking powder: A little gives this loaf its rise.

 Biscotti are really pretty easy and forgiving cookies.
 You do not need any special equipment to make these cookies.
 The hardest part is waiting!

 Shape your loaf.
 How you shape your loaf before the first bake will determine the size and shape of your cookies.
 Round off the short ends with your hands.
 Shape the long sides to be neat and straight.

 Cool a bit, then cut.
 You bake the loaf for 30 minutes, then you have to slice it.
 Stop your timer at this point.
 Let the loaf cool for a few minutes before slicing.
 If you need to let it cool a lot more than that, you can!
 Slice when you can comfortably touch the loaf to cut it.

 Use a chef’s knife, not a serrated knife.
 Using a serrated knife to cut the loaf leads to crumbling in my experience.
-I have found that a quick press down to chop the slice off the loaf.
+I have found a quick press down to chop the slice off the loaf is a better bet.

 Cool completely before storing.
 After the Cranberry Pecan Biscotti are totally baked, move them to a cooling rack.
 Let them completely cool before storing.